Skip to Content

 Some babies always have diaper rash, and sometimes regular baby products for rash don’t work.
 Sometimes they make everything worse.

-Many studies also show that most baby powders contain harmful ingredients like talc.
+Many studies also show baby talcum powder contains harmful ingredients like talc.
 So, some baby powders are actually made from cornstarch because cornstarch is less harmful.

 When you compare regular baby powder with cornstarch, cornstarch is a safer option.
-But none of these two diaper rash remedies are completely safe.
+But none of these two diaper rash remedies are completely safe for the diaper area.

 Cornstarch for diaper rash is a safer option than talc-based baby powder, but it can cause some complications if the baby has a yeast infection.

-If your baby has a diaper rash and you’re used to using some sort of powder to treat it, the best thing to do is to find another option.
+If your baby has a diaper rash and you’re used to using some sort of powder to treat it, the best thing to do is to find another option such as coconut oil.
+I will write about those later in the text.

 Cornstarch for diaper rash is not the best option.
 Maybe you’ve used it before, and it worked great, but it’s better to consider other diaper rash treatments.